Decoupled Sequence and Structure Generation for Realistic Antibody Design: Antibody design experiments

 Here, we explore a more challenging setting where both CDR-H3 and the binding complex are unknown.
 The goal of this task is to generate CDR-H3 designs with higher binding affinities in this challenging setting.

-\textbf{Data.} We use the same train/valid/test splits from \Cref{benchmark:RAbD}, yet modify the RAbD test set to create docked templates.
+\textbf{Data.} We modify the RAbD test set from \Cref{benchmark:RAbD} to create docked templates.
 More concretely, we first segregate each antibody-antigen complex into a CDR-H3-removed antibody and antigen, which is then used to generate 10,000 docked templates with MEGADOCK~\citep{ohue2023megadock}.
-Among them, we include only the top-10 scoring docked templates in the test set.
+Among them, we include the top-10 scoring docked templates in the test set.

 \textbf{Evaluation.} We prepare the best validation checkpoints from \Cref{benchmark:RAbD} and generate CDR-H3 re-design for each docked template in the test set.
 We then evaluate the binding affinities of the re-designed complexes with pyRosetta~\citep{chaudhury2010pyrosetta} including the side-chain packing.
-Considering the risk of docking inaccuracy, we report the binding affinities of the top-scoring re-design for each antibody-antigen complex.
+Considering the risk of docking inaccuracy, we report the binding affinities of the top-scoring re-design for each antibody-antigen complex following \citet{MEAN}.

-\textbf{Results.} We report the distribution of binding affinities in \Cref{fig:docked_template}.
-We see that AGN consistently generates structures with higher binding affinities than other models, illustrating its ability to perform well in a more challenging setting.